TDStrasser/KookaBlockly-Reference/docs/source/actuators.rst

 .. important::
-  Please note that all but the smallest 9g servos should not be directly plugged into a Kookaberry connector.
+  Please note that all but the smallest 9g servos should not be directly plugged into a **Kookaberry** connector.
 These devices require special electronics to supply them with more power.
-  Plugging in large servos without the necessary driving electronics may shut down and possibly irreparably damage the Kookaberry!
+  Plugging in large servos without the necessary driving electronics may shut down and possibly irreparably damage the **Kookaberry**!

 Set Servo to Angle Taking Seconds